andrus/jetty-launcher/README.md

 What's NOT Included:
 --------------------

-The launcher is intentionally crippled to support a cetain simple workflow.
-To achieve its rapid turnaround goals, it sacrifices on many web container features:
+The launcher is intentionally crippled to support a certain simple workflow.
+To achieve its rapid turnaround goals, it sacrifices many web container features:

 * There's no support for EJBs or other heavier JEE stuff.
 * There's no servlet 3.0 annotation processing.